JoshuaWise/vapr/README.md

 });
 ```

-In the example above, making a request to `POST /article/123` would result in a `405 Method Not Allowed` error response.
-To define multiple methods on the same path, use this pattern:
+In the above example, requesting `POST /article/123` would result in a `405 Method Not Allowed`.
+To have multiple methods on the same path, use `app.route()`.

 ```js
 const resource = app.route('/article/:id');